gamermount56/sdk-readme/README.md

 ## Known Bugs

-+ Physical Coding pieces will not be detected (on builds 2018-04-06 and before)
-	- To fix, just change Active->Inactive VisionSetup inspector on the TangibleManager.
-Fixed in 2018-04-07 builds
 + Coding Valley game renders tiles incorrectly when using on screen pieces (on all current builds)

 <br><br>